 Tracking your success is critical, and you can define success in many ways.
 Beyond ROI, your success could be contingent upon increasing internal skills, bolstering customer engagement, or generating positive media opportunities.

 Always evaluate your impact, and never underestimate the importance of communicating your achievements.
 “Have a presence in your organization,” says Goel.
 “Have a page; communicate often.
 Socialize.
 Start talking about the accomplishments, the impact.”

 8. Go from reactive remediation to proactive innovation.

 Often, companies launch accessibility teams for remediation purposes.
 Yet, the most successful initiatives evolve from fixing existing problems to designing solutions that never before existed.

 If you focus exclusively on correcting compliance issues, “you’re building anxiety-driven solutions and not necessarily innovation-driven solutions,” warns Spotify’s Chadha.
 Compliance may widen your audience, but innovation will differentiate your organization.

 In addition, proactive planning prevents problems from ever occurring.
-When you bake accessibility into every step of your design process, you save your organization the time, effort, and expense of having to work later.
+When you operationalize accessibility into every step of your design process, you save your organization the time, effort, and expense of having to work later.

 Design with inclusion in mind, and recognize accessibility as an opportunity to foster change and set your company apart.
 By operationalizing accessible and inclusive design, your organization will reach and serve a largely untapped market, increase brand value, lower call-center costs, and flourish in unanticipated ways.

-Connect with an accessibility expert.
+Speak to an accessibility expert.